Updated Aug. 12, 2020

 The Eagle board of review may be conducted after the 18th birthday.
-After all, it’s not the Scout’s fault if the adults who will sit on his board aren’t immediately available.
-Or if circumstances arose that prevented him from having a board of review within the allotted time frame.
+After all, it’s not the Scout’s fault if the adults who will sit on their board aren’t immediately available.
+Or if circumstances arose that prevented the Scout from having a board of review within the allotted time frame.

 Which requirements must a candidate complete before 18?

 These Eagle rank requirements must be completed before a Scout turns 18: